mastercomfig/mastercomfig/docs/customization/modules.md

 Controls weapon and other miscellaneous effects.

+!!! note
-**Note:** The way TF2 uses these settings is inconsistent and may not apply in all cases.
+    The way TF2 uses these settings is inconsistent and may not apply in all cases.

 Default setting: based on which preset you are currently using.